quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part62_Heuristic_Searc.md

 ---

 #### Tree Policy in MCTS
-The tree policy balances exploration and exploitation by selecting actions that are either random or use an informed selection rule like \(\epsilon\)-greedy or UCB to choose among available actions.
+The tree policy balances exploration and exploitation by selecting actions that are either random or use an informed selection rule like $\epsilon$-greedy or UCB to choose among available actions.

 Background context: The tree policy is crucial for guiding the search towards promising areas while still allowing some randomness for exploration.
 :p What is the role of the Tree Policy in MCTS?
 ??x
-The role of the Tree Policy in MCTS is to balance exploration and exploitation by selecting actions that are either random or use an informed selection rule like \(\epsilon\)-greedy or UCB, guiding the search towards promising areas.
+The role of the Tree Policy in MCTS is to balance exploration and exploitation by selecting actions that are either random or use an informed selection rule like $\epsilon$-greedy or UCB, guiding the search towards promising areas.

 ---